A photo of Alexa Rae Barger

 Ph.D.
 Student

-E-mail: abarger@ucla.edu Office: Royce Hall B12 Fields of interest: Migration studies, contemporary literature, diaspora and memory, women writers.
+E-mail: abarger@ucla.edu Office: Royce Hall B12 Fields of interest: Migration; Black Studies;Labor History; Migration Studies; Contemporary Literature; Diaspora and Memory; Women Writers

 Education